koenrane/KR-new-site/content/dreams-of-ai-alignment-the-danger-of-suggestive-names.md

 date_published: 02/10/2024
 original_url: https://www.lesswrong.com/posts/yxWbbe9XcgLFCrwiL/dreams-of-ai-alignment-the-danger-of-suggestive-names
 skip_import: true
 description: 'AI alignment plagued by imprecise language.
-"Reward" & "Shoggoth" — suggestive names conceal nonsense, hindering clear thought.'
+Ex: "reward" and "shoggoth" are suggestive words that obstruct clear thought.'
 ---

 Let's not forget the old, well-read post: [Dreams of AI Design](https://www.lesswrong.com/posts/p7ftQ6acRkgo6hqHb/dreams-of-ai-design).
 In that essay, Eliezer correctly points out errors in imputing meaning to nonsense by using suggestive names to describe the nonsense.
 This error is very relevant to understanding the problems facing [LessWrong's](http://www.lesswrong.com) intellectual contributions.